daiaventureira/img-repo/README.md

 ## Production

+* This application was deployed to heroku

-*This aplication its running on production deployed on heroku *The images are stored on Amazon s3
+* The images in production are being stored on Amazon s3

-*You can see this application running clicking in the link below:
+* You can see this application running on production clicking in the link below:

 [https://img-repo-daiane.herokuapp.com/]